Coverage Optimization using Generalized Voronoi Partition: Conclusions

 \section{Conclusions}

-A generalization of Voronoi partition has been proposed and the standard Voronoi decomposition and its variations are shown as special cases.
-A heterogeneous spatially distributed locational optimization has been formulated and solved using the proposed partitioning scheme and the a variation of centroidal Voronoi configuration is shown to be the optimal deployment of the limited range sensors with heterogeneous capabilities.
-Illustrative simulation result was provided to support the theoretical results.
+A generalization of Voronoi partition has been proposed and the standard Voronoi decomposition and its variations are shown to be special cases of this generailzation.
+The problem of optimal deployment of agents carrying sensors with heterogeneous capabilities has been formulated and solved using the generalized Voronoi partition.
+The generalized centroidal Voronoi configuration was shown to be a locally optimal configuration.
+Illustrative simulation results were provided to support the theoretical results.

+The generalization of Voronoi partition and the heterogeneous locational optimization techniques can be applied to a wide variety of problems, such as spraying insecticides, painting by multiple robots with heterogeneous sprayers, and many others.
+The heterogeneous locational optimization problems can find applications outside robotics field.
+One such problem is of deciding on optimal location for public facilities.
+The generalization of Voronoi partition presented also provides new challenges for developing efficient algorithms for computations related to the generalized Voronoi partition, and characterizing its properties.